Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Experiments

 \section{Experiments}

 The last sections introduced the MORL/D framework and taxonomy, and existing works have been classified using the latter.
-This section shows that the MORL/D framework is not limited to theoretical analysis, but is also fit for application.
-MORL/D has been instantiated to tackle two constrasting multi-objective benchmarks~\shortcite{alegre_mo-gym_2022}, showing how versatile the framework can be.
+This section shows that the MORL/D framework is not limited to theoretical analysis but is also fit for application.
+MORL/D has been instantiated to tackle two contrasting multi-objective benchmarks~\shortcite{alegre_mo-gym_2022}, showing how versatile the framework can be.
 Indeed, the two studied environments contain concave and convex PF, and involve continuous and discrete observations and actions.
 Each set of experiments has been run 10 times over various seeds for statistical robustness.
-Additionally, to give a reference, we compare MORL/D results again state-of-the-art methods.
-In practice, we reuse the data hosted by openrlbenchmark~\shortcite{huang_openrlbenchmark_2023} to plot metrics from such state-of-the-art methods.
+Additionally, to give a reference, we compare MORL/D results against state-of-the-art methods.
+In practice, we reuse the data hosted by OpenRLBenchmark~\shortcite{huang_open_2024} to plot metrics from such state-of-the-art methods.
 MORL/D has been implemented using utilities from the MORL-Baselines~\cite{felten_toolkit_2023} and Pymoo projects~\cite{blank_pymoo_2020}.
-Our experiments have been run on the high-performance computer of the University of Luxembourg~\shortcite{varrette_management_2014}.\footnote{The code used for experiments will be made available in MORL-Baselines~\url{https://github.com/LucasAlegre/morl-baselines}.}
+Our experiments have been run on the high-performance computer of the University of Luxembourg~\shortcite{varrette_management_2014}.\footnote{The code used for experiments is available in MORL-Baselines~\url{https://github.com/LucasAlegre/morl-baselines}.}